Eventual Conjugacy of Free Inert $G$-SFTs: A Theorem of Kim and Roush

 The Boyle-Handelmann condition first appeared in a special case in \cite[6.2 \enquote{Degrees example}]{boyleSpectraNonnegativeMatrices1991}.
 Its necessity follows directly from the invariance of the zeta function under shift equivalence.
 In \cite[Lemma 2.2]{kimFreeSbActions1997} Kim and Roush showed that it can be formulated arithmetically as in (iii).
 The main work in the proof of Kim and Roush goes into (iii) $\Rightarrow$ (i), which is an impressive technical tour de force using the polynomial representation of SFTs.

-Surprisingly, this theorem is basically everything that is known about the existence of inert extensions.
+Surprisingly, this theorem is basically everything that is known about the existence of inert extensions and actions.
+A few other results on inert actions can be found in \cite{longFixedPointShifts2009} and \cite{boyleMappingClassGroup2018}.

-\section{Shift equivalence over $\bbZP[G]$ and equivariant flow equivalence}
+\section{Shift Equivalence Over $\bbZP[G]$ and Equivariant Flow Equivalence}

-In \cite{boyleFlowEquivalenceGSFTs2015a} Boyle, Carlsen and Eilers showed the following theorem as an application of their characterization of $G$-equivariant flow equivalence.
+In \cite{boyleFlowEquivalenceGSFTs2020a} Boyle, Carlsen and Eilers showed the following theorem as an application of their characterization of $G$-equivariant flow equivalence.
 For the somewhat lengthy definition of $G$-equivariant flow equivalence see e.g. \cite[Section 2]{boyleEquivariantFlowEquivalence2005}.
-We only need here that it is an equivalence relation between subshifts, which is weaker then topological conjugacy and can algebraically be characterized as in \Cref{thm:equivariant-flow-equivalence-characterization}.
+We only need here that it is an equivalence relation between subshifts, which is weaker than topological conjugacy and can algebraically be characterized as in \Cref{thm:equivariant-flow-equivalence-characterization}.

-\begin{thm}[\cite{boyleFlowEquivalenceGSFTs2015a}] Let $X$ be the full $2k$-shift for some $k \in \bbN$.
+\begin{thm}[\cite{boyleFlowEquivalenceGSFTs2020a}] Let $X$ be the full $2k$-shift for some $k \in \bbN$.
 Let $(X,\sigma,\alpha)$ and $(X,\sigma,\beta)$ be two free $\bbZ / 2\bbZ$-SFTs.
 Then there is a $\bbZ / 2\bbZ$-equivariant flow equivalence between $(X,\sigma,\alpha)$ and $(X,\sigma,\beta)$. \end{thm}

 We will show in \Cref{thm:SE-implies-FE} that at least for cyclic groups and irreducible free $G$-SFTs, equivariant shift equivalence already implies equivariant flow equivalence.
 As a consequence we obtain \Cref{cor:flow-equ} as a generalization of \Cref{thm:flow-equ}.
+This echos the recent result by Boyle \cite{boyleShiftEquivalenceImplies2024} that shift equivalence implies flow equivalence between SFTs in the ordinary non-equivariant setting even without the irreducibility assumption.

 A complete set of invariants for $G$-invariant flow equivalence in the irreducible case was given by Boyle and Sullivan already in \cite{boyleEquivariantFlowEquivalence2005}.